The 100 Unhealthiest Places in Your Home

 Some dry cleaning facilities use a chemical called Perchloroethylene (PERC) in their process.
 This manufactured chemical is considered a volatile organic compound (VOC) and long-term exposure to it can cause health concerns.
 People with a disease of the heart, liver, kidneys or lungs are usually more susceptible to the negative health effects associated with PERC, including:

 - Dry and cracked skin

-Recommendation: When you first bring home your dry cleaned clothes, unwrap them outside and let them air out for a few minutes before bringing them in.
+The Rx: When you first bring home your dry cleaned clothes, unwrap them outside and let them air out for a few minutes before bringing them in.
 If you notice a strong smell on your dry cleaned clothes, bring them back and ask them to be drycleaned again.
 Or even better: Find an organic dry cleaner, or avoid dry cleaning if possible and hand wash or use wet cleaning, liquid carbon dioxide cleaning or silicone-based cleaning machines instead.

 Your Dishwasher May Be Growing Fungus